 Oumayma always has the best minimalistic accessories to pair with her outré looks, and she's one of many cool girls we follow who have invested By Far's ultra-simple strappy mules.
 They go with everything.
 Fact.

 NYC-based brand Orseund Iris first had success with this ruched white crop top last summer.
 It's back on the website now, but there are also many different versions being stocked at Net-a-Porter (well, before they sell out again).
-Internet outfits show just how versatile these little pieces can be—we've seen it worn a lot with high-waisted jeans, but I like Jenna's idea of wearing it with looser pants or a skirt for a sunny day trip.
+Internet outfits show just how versatile these little pieces can be—we've seen it worn a lot with high-waisted jeans, but I like Amy's idea of wearing it with loose-fit jeans during the day.

 When indie brand Dôen landed on Net-a-Porter earlier this month, the fashion set took a collective gasp and then made sure they got online ASAP.
 This black floral shirred-waist style has been particularly popular with our Insta community.
 Both Emma Thatcher and Monikh already have it.